thomasnield/ai-appraisal-and-hype-articles/README.md

 ## Summarizing the Narratives

-Based on the articles and resources listed below, here are the bullet points that objectively summarize proponent and critical perspectives on "AI":
+Based on the articles and resources listed below, here are the bullet points that objectively summarize proponent and critical perspectives on contemporary "AI" trends tied to machine learning:

 ### Proponent Points